Magalir Mattum (1994 film): Plot

 Pandian returns to work.
-On learning what happened from Madhavi, he blackmails the trio into spending three nights with him in his guesthouse.
+On learning what happened from Madhavi, he blackmails the trio into spending three nights with him in his office guesthouse.
 He tells them if they refuse, he will have them arrested.
 The trio appear to agree, but once they reach the house, they overpower him, tie him up and imprison him in a room.
 Sathya takes charge as acting manager in the office and, with the help of Janaki, Pappamma and the other employees, brings about many changes there.
 Sathya soon receives information from the head office about the boss's visit.
 The trio is in a quandary since Pandian is still in their custody.
 The trio decide to come clean about what happened and rush to the airport to pick up the boss who they have never seen.
 However, Madhavi overhears them and rescues Pandian, and they head to the airport.
 The trio arrives at the airport but misses the boss who leaves with Pandian.
 They rush to the office.

-On reaching the office, the boss finds it has changed radically.
+On reaching the office, the boss sees the radical changes.
 A flustered Pandian says that he is not responsible for this, and blames Sathya, Janaki and Pappamma.
 However, the boss appreciates the trio for their innovative ideas, and tells Pandian he is aware of his misogynistic behaviour and harassment towards his employees, relayed to him by a spy he had planted in the office.
 He leaves the trio in charge of the office and transfers Pandian and Madhavi to Andaman.
 He offers Janaki's husband a job in his friend's factory and Pappamma's husband a job as a watchman in their school, delighting them.
 When he inquires about Sathya's marriage, Janaki says that she has an artistic rendition of her dream husband drawn in her computer.
 Sathya shows him her rendition, and they are all surprised to see that her dream husband looks exactly like their boss.
 The boss asks Sathya to marry him, and she accepts his proposal.